charleskoffler/clprolf/README.md

 that an object is compatible, not a class.
 A class is considered as respecting contracts. "implements" can not be used in simol because it focuses on the implementation, not the idea of a contract is respected.

-SIMOL FRAMEWORK FOR JAVA DEVELOPPERS
+SIMOL FRAMEWORK FOR JAVA DEVELOPERS
-Simol framework is a package of java annotations, that offers a toolbox for java developpers to work with simol frame.
+Simol framework is a package of java annotations, that offers a toolbox for java developers to work with simol frame.
 There are eight annotations, for each pure simol keyword, but not for "nature" and "contracts".
 Those annotations serves to fill the gap between java and simol, and to provide a way to easily use and learn simol mindset.

 The package org.simol.simolframework.java offers: